lanl-aea/waves/docs/tutorial_05_parameter_substitution.rst

 ``simulation_variables`` dictionary defines a parameter that already exists in several of the scripts we have utilized in the previous tutorials.
 The ``width`` and ``height`` parameters are used in the ``rectangle_geometry.py`` and ``rectangle_partition.py`` scripts, and ``global_seed`` is used in the ``rectangle_mesh.py`` script.
-Recall that each of these scripts is called using a command line interface that has default parameters.
+Recall that each of these scripts is called using a command-line interface that has default parameters.
 See the :ref:`waves_tutorial_cli` to see what the default values are.
-As mentioned in :ref:`tutorial_geometry`, the argument parser for each of these scripts will supply a default value for each command line argument that is not specified (assuming a defualt value was specified in the argument parser definition).
+As mentioned in :ref:`tutorial_geometry`, the argument parser for each of these scripts will supply a default value for each command-line argument that is not specified (assuming a defualt value was specified in the argument parser definition).
 This allowed us to simplify the command passed to the :meth:`waves.scons_extensions.abaqus_journal` builder.
 The advantage to coding this behavior ahead of time is that we get parameter substitution into our journal files when we need it.
 The ``width``, ``height``, and ``global_seed``